Coronavirus FAQ: Why are some folks hacking home COVID tests by swabbing their throat?

 And even proponents of the throat swab stop short of endorsing the practice for the public without a green light from the FDA.

-One of the most-often quoted voices in favor of throat swabbing is Dr. Michael Mina, formerly an epidemiologist and immunologist at the Harvard University School of Public Health and now the chief science officer at the testing company eMed.
+One of the most often quoted voices in favor of throat swabbing is Dr. Michael Mina, formerly an epidemiologist and immunologist at the Harvard T.H.
+Chan School of Public Health and now the chief science officer at the testing company eMed.
 He has tweeted: "We should be rigorously looking into throat swabs to add some level of sensitivity" and "Throat swab + nasal may improve chances a swab picks up virus."

 But Mina has gone on to tweet that the FDA was right to warn the public not to go against manufacturer's directions: "Telling US public not to go against directions is the *right* thing to do."